Status of Women Community Grant Program - Enhancement

 - activities related to political parties or lobby groups

-- retroactive financial support for a project that has already been completed
+- retroactive financial support for activities that have already been completed

-- projects that need a long-term funding dependency
+- projects that create a long-term funding dependency

 - duplicated or replacement programs or services already provided by the Government of Alberta